tarikguney/interview-questions/README.md

 **Note**: Many of these principles, concepts, and paradigms are language-agnostic, meaning that they can be used in almost any type of language as long as the language supports some of the vital constructs.

-Overall Skills and Persoality Traits
+## Overall Skills and Personality Traits

 | Problem Solving Skills  | Data Structure  | Algoritms  | Programming Concepts  | Personality  |
 |---|---|---|---|---|